 It would be presumptous for me to comment on the force of Plato’s use of quadratic surds as epistemological metaphors.
 I do not have the experience to say with any confidence that I have an inkling of how they might have been understood by Plato; nor do I have the courage to pursue the metaphor in a modern context, although that would not be ridiculous, for the study of quadratic and higher surds continues to be of fundamental importance for the theory—class field theory, that occupies a central position in Diagram A—and in pure mathematics.
 One of the first appearances of quadratic surds in a novel, modern way is in Gauss’s theory of binary quadratic forms, which was followed a hundred years later by a similar theory for higher surds that, according to the once very familiar, but now little read although still important, 1925 report of Helmut Hasse den Kernpunkt des ganzen Gedankenganges (of class field theory) bildet.
 There are, I believe, in this connection still critical issues to be resolved.
 I shall return to them in a later section.

-3. Those familiar with the square root i of -1 and its role in complex analysis are perhaps accustomed to distinguishing between i and -i, because in the customary geometric representation, i is above the axis of real numbers and -i below it.
+- Those familiar with the square root katex is not defined of katex is not defined and its role in complex analysis are perhaps accustomed to distinguishing between katex is not defined and katex is not defined, because in the customary geometric representation, katex is not defined is above the axis of real numbers and katex is not defined below it.
 This is an illusory distinction, although mnemonically of great convenience in geometric arguments.

 In descriptions of Gauss’s achievement, his excellent early education and his early introduction to serious mathematics by highly competent teachers is obscured, in hopes, perhaps, of dazzling innocent readers.
 Gauss himself, with the occasional convenient reticence, may—or may not—have been complicit in the deception, but not in any very troubling way.
 Unfortunately, an exaggerated emphasis on his prodigiousness rather than on his education, industry, and good fortune deprives his early biography of a number of its important lessons.

-6. I am very likely reading more into Descartes’s explanations than is present there.
+- I am very likely reading more into Descartes’s explanations than is present there.
 I have made no effort to discover what precisely he could have had in mind with the notion of degree of a curve when writing the supplement on geometry that is attached to the Discours.
 In some sense, but I suppose it has to be a very weak sense, he anticipates the theorem of Bézout, first formulated by the French mathematician Étienne Bézout in the eighteenth century.
-It affirms that the intersection of two plane curves defined respectively by an equation of degree m and one of degree n has in general mn points.
+It affirms that the intersection of two plane curves defined respectively by an equation of degree katex is not defined and one of degree katex is not defined has in general katex is not defined points.
 Bézout was the author of textbooks on algebra used in French lycées of the period.
 He has also acquired an extremely modest extra-mathematical notoriety.
 The novelist Stendhal, who as Henri Beyle began his career as a student of mathematics, flaunts in his memoirs his knowledge—not substantial—of mathematics and, in particular, is given to mocking Bézout.

 And each man hears as the twilight nears, to the beat of his dying heart,